tyhopp/prpl/README.md

 - Next.js/Gatsby speed without the kitchen sink

 ## Usage
+This is a bit more complicated than it will be temporarily.

+- `git clone https://github.com/tyhopp/prpl.git` to download the project
+- `cd prpl && npm i` to install prpl
+- `cd ../examples/basic && npm run start` to start the example app

+## API
 Use a `<prpl>` element to interpolate content in any HTML file.

 Given this HTML file,